Thanksgiving and the Feast of Sukkot

 More recently, a number of Spanish scholars–Jose Erugo, Celso Garcia de la Riega, Otero Sanchez and Nicholas Dias Perez–have determined that Columbus was himself a Jew.
 His survival depended upon suppression of that fact during Spain’s Inquisition.
 But Jewish bloodline or not, he was indeed a believer in Yeshua, as his journal entries prove.

-In their book, The Light and the Glory, the authors related the often inspiring, but ultimately sad end, due to Columbus’s succumbing to a lust for power and gold.
-This history of Columbus set the tone for the rest of their book, written in the late 1980s, which documents the special call of God on America and those founding it–men and women who like the children of Israel made a covenant with God, only to have later generations break it, time and time again.
+In their book, The Light and the Glory, the authors related the inspiring history of Columbus, which set the tone for the rest of their book, written in the late 1980s.
+It documents the special call of God on America and those founding it–men and women who like the children of Israel made a covenant with God, only to have later generations break it, time and time again.
+(I also recommend an article titled, “Historical Record Shows Christopher Columbus Actually Was A Great Man/ Leftist lies vs. reality” by Michael J. Knowles of the Daily Wire.)

-The authors raise the question: What if God deals with whole nations the way he deals with individuals?
+The authors of “the Light and the Glory” raise the question: What if God deals with whole nations the way he deals with individuals?
 After all, Israel was chosen to be a light to all the other nations.
 And Deuteronomy 7:6-9 tells us that had they obeyed, they would have been mightily blessed.
 The problem was they never stayed faithful; they never kept their covenant.

 Now back to the Pilgrims.
 In the Plymouth Colony, from 1620s to 1850s Christmas and Easter, associated as they were with paganism and idolatry, were illegal.
 For this reason, I am quite sure that the Pilgrims did not celebrate that first Thanksgiving as Harvest Home.
 Furthermore, prior to their departure for the New World, those we call the Pilgrims had left England for Holland in search of religious freedom.
 They remained in Holland a decade, living among Sephardic Jews, who had been expelled from Spain in 1492.
-For the ten years the Pilgrims spent there, they witnessed the celebration of that set apart time called Sukkot.
+For the ten years the Pilgrims spent there, they witnessed the celebration of that set apart time called Sukkoth.
+Pilgrim historian Caleb Johnson suggest that “the Pilgrims indeed modeled a festive day on the biblical holiday Sukkoth.”

 Like Sukkot, that first Thanksgiving in 1621 was eaten outdoors.
 And as our Jewish brothers traditionally welcome friends to join them in their Sukkah to share a meal, these Pilgrims invited the Wampanoag tribe to their first Thanksgiving table.
 History only records three days of feasting.
 But might it have lasted seven days plus one?
 I don’t know.
 History doesn’t say.
 But at that very first Thanksgiving they recited Psalms 106 and 107, “Give thanks to the Lord for He is good, for His kindness endures forever,” just as they do in the Jewish liturgy for Sukkot.

-William Bradford, the governor of Plymouth Colony studied the Hebrew Scriptures, and history recounts that the Pilgrims saw themselves as those “other vinedressers” to whom the vineyard was rented out to according to Matthew 21.
+William Bradford, the governor of Plymouth Colony studied the Hebrew Scriptures, and history recounts that the Pilgrims saw themselves as those “other vinedressers” to whom the vineyard was rented out, according to Matthew 21.
 And they saw the New World (right or wrong) as a type of Promised Land.

 Matthew 21:38-41.
 But seeing the son, the vinedressers said among themselves, This is the heir.
 Come, let us kill him and possess his inheritance.
 And taking him, they threw him out of the vineyard and killed him.
 Therefore, when the lord of the vineyard comes, what will he do to those vinedressers?
 They said to Him, Bad men!
 He will miserably destroy them, and he will rent out the vineyard to other vinedressers who will give to him the fruits in their seasons.